Measure (mathematics)

 Informally, a measure has the property of being monotone in the sense that if $A$ is a subset of $B,$ the measure of $A$ is less than or equal to the measure of $B.$ Furthermore, the measure of the empty set is required to be 0.
-A simple example is a volume (how big a space an object occupies) as a measure.
+A simple example is a volume (how much space an object occupies) as a measure.

 In mathematics, the concept of a measure is a generalization and formalization of geometrical measures (length, area, volume) and other common notions, such as magnitude, mass, and probability of events.
 These seemingly distinct concepts have many similarities and can often be treated together in a single mathematical context.
 Measures are foundational in probability theory, integration theory, and can be generalized to assume negative values, as with electrical charge.
-Far-reaching generalizations (such as spectral measures and projection-valued measures) of measure are widely used in quantum physics and physics in general.
+Far-reaching generalizations (such as spectral measures and positive operator-valued measures) of measure are widely used in quantum physics and physics in general.

 The intuition behind this concept dates back to Ancient Greece, when Archimedes tried to calculate the area of a circle.
 But it was not until the late 19th and early 20th centuries that measure theory became a branch of mathematics.
 The foundations of modern measure theory were laid in the works of Émile Borel, Henri Lebesgue, Nikolai Luzin, Johann Radon, Constantin Carathéodory, and Maurice Fréchet, among others.
 According to Thomas W. Hawkins Jr., "It was primarily through the theory of multiple integrals and, in particular the work of Camille Jordan that the importance of the notion of measurability was first recognized."

 Definition

 Countable additivity of a measure $\mu$: The measure of a countable disjoint union is the same as the sum of all measures of each subset.

 Let $X$ be a set and $\Sigma$ a σ-algebra over $X$, defining subsets of $X$ that are "measurable".
-A set function $\mu$ from $\Sigma$ to the extended real number line, that is, the real number line together with new (so-called infinite) values $+\infty$ and $-\infty$, respectively greater and lower than all other (so-called finite) elements, is called a measure if the following conditions hold:
+A set function $\mu$ from $\Sigma$ to the interval $[0,+\infty]$, that is, the non-negative real number line together with new (so-called infinite) value $+\infty$, used to denote elements greater than all other (so-called finite) elements, is called a measure if the following conditions hold: